About Kaspersky Security 9.0 for Microsoft Exchange Servers

 Kaspersky Security provides anti-spam protection on the level of your corporate mail server, saving your employees the trouble of deleting unwanted mail manually.

 Kaspersky Security protects mailboxes, public folders, and relayed mail traffic on a Microsoft Exchange Server against malware, spam, and phishing.
 Kaspersky Security scans all e-mail traffic passing through the protected Microsoft Exchange Server.

 Scan mail traffic, incoming and outgoing mail, as well as email messages stored on the Microsoft Exchange Server (including shared folders) for malware.
 The scan processes the message and all of its attachments.
 Depending upon the selected settings, the application disinfects and removes detected harmful objects and provides users with complete information about them.

 Filter mail traffic to prevent unsolicited mail (spam) and messages with fake senders (spoofing).
 The Anti-Spam component scans mail traffic for spam content.
-In addition, Anti-Spam allows you to create black and white lists of sender addresses and supports flexible configuration of anti-spam scanning sensitivity.
+In addition, the Anti-Spam component lets you create lists of allowed or denied sender addresses and supports flexible configuration of Anti-Spam scanning sensitivity.

 Scan mail traffic for phishing and malicious URLs.

 Filter attachments and content in email messages by format, name, and size of attached files, and by keywords.

 Save backup copies of objects (an object consists of message content and its attachments) and spam messages prior to their disinfection or deletion to enable subsequent restoration, if required, thus preventing the risk of data losses.
 Configurable filters allow the user to easily locate specific stored objects.

 Notify the sender, the recipient and the system administrator about messages that contain malicious objects.